goutamgmb/NTIRE21_BURSTSR/README.md

 14 RAW images.
 The synthetic bursts are generated from the RGB images from the test split of the Zurich RAW to RGB mapping dataset.
 The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/syn_burst_val.zip).

+**Synthetic test set:** The official test set for track 1.
+The dataset contains 500 synthetic bursts, each containing 14 RAW images.
+The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/track1_test_set.zip).

 **BurstSR train and validation set:** The training and validation set for track 2.
 The dataset has been split into 10 parts and can be downloaded and unpacked using the [download_burstsr_dataset.py](scripts/download_burstsr_dataset.py) script.
 In case of issues with the script, the download links are available [here](burstsr_links.md).

+**BurstSR test set:** The test set for track 2.
+The dataset contains 639 bursts, each containing 14 RAW images.
+The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/track2_test_set.zip).

 **Zurich RAW to RGB mapping set:** The RGB images from the training split of the [Zurich RAW to RGB mapping dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset)